MicrosoftDocs/visualstudio-docs/docs/cross-platform/setup-install-and-verifications-for-mac-users.md

  **iOS**

-1. Make sure your Mac is available on the network and paired with Visual Studio as described on [Connecting to the Mac using XMA](http://developer.xamarin.com/guides/ios/getting_started/installation/windows/#Connecting_to_the_Mac_Using_XMA) (xamarin.com).
+1. Make sure your Mac is available on the network and paired with Visual Studio as described in [Connecting to the Mac](https://developer.xamarin.com/guides/ios/getting_started/installation/windows/#Connecting_to_the_Mac) (xamarin.com).

 2. Validate creating an iOS project by following the instructions on [Create an iOS](http://developer.xamarin.com/recipes/ios/general/projects/create_an_ios_project/) (xamarin.com).